Traap/bootstrap-windows/README.md

 ```

 You are encouraged to review the _visualcode_ section.
 The addons are listed
-alphebitically.
+alphabetically.
 These addons are popular for Azure, CSharp, Docker, Git, Json,
 PowerShell, Ruby, and XML development and testing.